web3/web3.js/docs/web3-utils.rst

     > "0xbc36789e7a1e281436464229828f817d6612f7b477d66591ff96a9e064bcc98a"

     web3.utils.sha3(234);
-    > null // can't calculate the has of a number
+    > null // can't calculate the hash of a number

     web3.utils.sha3(0xea); // same as above, just the HEX representation of the number
     > null